WICG/resize-observer/explainer.md

 Others use [clever hacks](https://github.com/wnr/element-resize-detector) to approximate resize event.
 The best hacks all use a similar absolute child trick: insert an absolutely-positioned child into the component, and craft the child in such a way that it emits a scroll event, or a window.resize when parent's size changes.
+The absolute child method will not work in ShadowDOM, or frameworks such as React.

 None of these approaches are desirable.
 They fail in correctness, code complexity, and performance.

 ## Proposed API